Stock Trading Guides

 What is the commodities basis?

-The commodities basis is the difference between the spot price of a commodity and its corresponding futures contract price.
+The commodity basis is the difference between a commodity’s spot price and its corresponding futures contract price.
 It indicates how much value has been added or lost due to changes in supply and demand between the spot market and the future market.
 The basis can be used to indicate market sentiment towards a particular commodity, helping traders make informed decisions about their positions.

 What is the Futures Margin?